 Leaving the wedding industry was a reasonable option

-Though Greer has found success both in and out of the wedding sphere, she recognized that her colleagues didn’t fare so well.
+Greer has found success both in and out of the wedding sphere.
+She recognized that her colleagues didn’t fare so well.
 She’s heard from countless florists who are starting to phase out weddings altogether.
 “Each of us made pivots—some to more traditional retail, some really leaning into at-home flower design lessons, and some moving towards a more wholesale flower box model,” she says.
 “When we talked all of our reasons were pretty similar, basically boiling down to the lack of appreciation for our craft in the wedding industry and the overwhelming positivity we have been experiencing from our new clients during this pandemic.”

-Nichole Anderson, Floral Designer at Nickie Jones Events in Franklin Park, New Jersey, has also seen the damage the pandemic has caused florists.
+Nichole Anderson, Floral Designer at Nickie Jones Events in Franklin Park, New Jersey.
+She has also seen the damage the pandemic has caused florists.
 “Weddings were difficult before the pandemic and quarantine.
 Now, they are more draining because everyone has experienced some form of trauma from the pandemic whether we realize it or not,” she says.
 “We did two small events this year that took countless phone calls, emails, and incredible support of wholesalers to secure a small number of flowers.
 At the end, I thought, ‘There is no way that I am going to go through this for every wedding or worse, risk disappointing my clients by not being able to fulfill their wishes.’”

 An Uphill Battle